-The carrying amounts of cash and cash equivalents reported in the statement of financial position approximate fair values as of September 30, 2016 and 2015.
+The carrying amounts of cash and cash equivalents reported in the statement of financial position approximate fair values as of September 30, 2017 and 2016.
 The Center considers all highly liquid investments with a maturity of twelve months or less when purchased to be cash equivalents.
+For purposes of the Statement of Cash Flows, the Center consolidates cash and cash equivalents and restricted cash to be cash and cash equivalents.